OpenSourceArts/universityDocs/DonationTemplates/Inkscape.md

 With all of this in mind, we ask that the University understand that with our contributions to FOSS, we show by example what it looks like being responsible citizens.
 All the FOSS tools we use need financial support, in exactly the same way that we as a University pay for all the other types of software we use.
 The issue here is that while we can obtain invoices and contracts for regular software, FOSS organizations cannot provide the same.
 Instead, they require donations to be considered successful non-profit organizations and to receive additional support in the form of grants.

-Blender is the only significant open source 3D modeling tool and has no equal.
-It is used for creating animating, assets for video games, objects for digital fabrication, and worlds for virtual reality.
-It is a cornerstone in our curriculum and in the field more broadly.
+Inkscape is the longest running and most powerful open source vector image editing tool available.
+Vector editing is key to designing things like logos, outlines, creating lettering and other kinds of designs.
+It is also a key part of working with laser cutters and vinyl cutters.